Adaptive Multi-Mode Out-of-Distribution Detection for Trajectory Prediction in Autonomous Vehicles: Related Work

 \section{Related Work}

 {\bf Trajectory Prediction.} Trajectory prediction is a critical component in autonomous driving.
-Early approaches relied on recurrent neural networks (RNNs)~\cite{zyner2018recurrent,ding2019predicting}. to model single-agent behavior, while subsequent work introduced interaction-aware mechanisms such as social pooling and graph-based models to capture multi-agent dependencies~\cite{li2019grip,zhao2020gisnet}.
-More recently, advanced methods have increasingly adopted Transformer architectures~\cite{postnikov2021transformer, amin2024trajectoformer, liang2025interaction} and spatio-temporal graph neural networks~\cite{wang2023data} to improve accuracy, enable real-time forecasting, and capture complex interactions.
-Despite these advances, the reliability of trajectory prediction under distribution shifts remains relatively underexplored.
-A small number of studies address related issues through uncertainty estimation~\cite{wiederer2023joint, nayak2024pedestrian} and adversarial attacks~\cite{cao2023robust, zhang2022adversarial}.
+Early approaches relied on recurrent neural networks~\cite{zyner2018recurrent} to model single-agent behavior, while subsequent work introduced interaction-aware mechanisms such as social pooling and graph-based models to capture multi-agent dependencies~\cite{li2019grip}.
+More recently, advanced methods have increasingly adopted Transformer architectures~\cite{postnikov2021transformer} and spatio-temporal graph neural networks~\cite{wang2023data} to improve accuracy, enable real-time forecasting, and capture complex interactions.
+Despite these advances, the reliability of trajectory prediction under distribution shifts remains underexplored.
+A small number of studies address related issues through uncertainty estimation~\cite{wiederer2023joint} and adversarial attacks~\cite{zhang2022adversarial}.
 Robustness to OOD samples is increasingly recognized as a fundamental performance indicator for trajectory prediction models \cite{10341616}.
-However, comprehensive approaches for OOD detection in trajectory prediction remain relatively underexplored.
+However, comprehensive approaches for OOD detection in trajectory prediction remain underexplored.

-{\bf OOD Detection in AVs.} Most existing OOD detection research in AVs has primarily focused on perception tasks such as object detection, semantic segmentation, and depth estimation~\cite{9564545, shoeb2025out, kong2023robodepth}.
-Representative approaches include scoring functions such as maximum softmax probability (MSP)~\cite{hendrycks2016baseline} and energy-based scores~\cite{liu2020energy}, as well as latent-space density estimation techniques~\cite{lee2018simple,sun2022out}.
+{\bf OOD Detection in AVs.} Existing OOD detection research in AVs has primarily focused on perception tasks such as object detection, semantic segmentation, and depth estimation~\cite{9564545, shoeb2025out}.
+Representative approaches include scoring functions such as maximum softmax probability (MSP)~\cite{hendrycks2016baseline} and energy-based scores~\cite{liu2020energy}, as well as latent-space density estimation techniques~\cite{lee2018simple}.
 These OOD detection methods are not fully suited for trajectory prediction since they overlook the spatiotemporal correlations among the trajectories of surrounding agents.
 Moreover, as summarized in~\cite{cui2022out}, prevailing OOD performance metrics often prioritize recognition accuracy without addressing detection delay and computation complexity.
+In AV practice, short detection delay is critical for enabling timely control adaptation, while low computational complexity is necessary to satisfy on-board resource constraints.